-At Chelsea Piers Fitness, 50 Epic Miles for Awareness and Charity
+Elevators are a Win but L Fight Continues

 “There’s an old African proverb,” Fly told Chelsea Now, when we joined him for a recent treadmill training session.
 “If you want to go fast, go alone.
 If you want to go far, go together.”

-The seed for this marathon 50 Epic Miles challenge (nearly the length of two actual marathons) was planted back in 2006, Fly said, while he was working at Chelsea Piers as a fitness manager and personal trainer.
+The seed for this marathon 50 Epic Miles challenge (nearly the length of two actual marathons) was planted, Fly said, while he was working at Chelsea Piers Fitness as a fitness manager and personal trainer.
 “On the side of that,” he recalled, “I started a community called Faith in Fitness, which was about getting together and exercising.”
-Word of the meetup reached Juampa Martinez, a local representative for Team World Vision — an athletics-oriented fundraising effort benefitting the work of World Vision International, whose website describes themselves as “a global Christian relief, development and advocacy organization dedicated to working with children, families and communities to overcome poverty and injustice.”
+In 2011, word of the meetup reached Juampa Martinez, a local representative for Team World Vision — an athletics-oriented fundraising effort benefitting the work of World Vision International, whose website describes themselves as “a global Christian relief, development and advocacy organization dedicated to working with children, families and communities to overcome poverty and injustice.”
 Ending the global clean water crisis is a major focus of WVI and its likeminded sister organization, World Vision.
 As of 2016, wvi.org notes, “4.6 million people gained access to clean water in 36 countries” as a result of their initiatives.

 Their mission resonated with Fly.
 After meeting Martinez, he noted, “World Vision propelled me into the sport of running.”
-Something also clicked when he recalled the advice a friend gave him shortly after moving to New York City 13 years ago.
+Something also clicked when a friend gave him advice shortly after moving to New York City 13 years ago.
 “He told me one of the greatest ways to experience this city is to run its marathon.
 So I did my first New York City Marathon [the first marathon he ever ran] in 2007.
 I was like, one and done.
 I did it.
 Check it off the bucket list.”

 Recalling another trip to Africa after his first 50 Epic Miles fundraising run in April 2017, Fly noted of the World Vision effort, “It’s not just clean water, but creating infrastructure.
 They invest in educating, training, and ultimately hiring [locals], to achieve a community that is self-sustaining.”
 That effort can take as long as 18 years, he noted, after which “they have real infrastructure; irrigation for better farming, and the creation of small business groups, to take any extra crops to market and sell them.”